ess-uofc/ess-site/content/english/about/members/Diversity Commissioner.md

 ---
-name: Aylan Vincent
+name: Fatima Zafar
 memberType: commissioner
 position: Diversity Commissioner
-pronouns: She/They
+# pronouns: She/They
 email: diversity@essucalgary.com
-image: /images/about/council-members/2024-2025/Diversity Commissioner.jpg
+image: /images/about/council-members/2025-2026/Diversity Commissioner.jpg
 ---

-**Year & Major:** 2nd Year - Electrical w/ Mechatronics Minor
+**Year & Major:** 2nd Year - Electrical

-**Weird fact about yourself:** I count cards during Go Fish.

-**Current song on repeat:** Don’t Threaten Me With A Good Time, Panic!
-At The Disco

-**Fave memory from eng:** That moment when our design project finally turned on and functioned!
-We all cheered!

-**Why you joined ESS:** I was recruited during the Pride Parade and loved the community and people!
+**I get way too excited about...** new movies and music releases

+**This year, I really want to...** do more outside of my comfort zone

+**My cry-in-the-car song is...** i was all over her by Salvia Palth